-"The city of Vero Beach has been so supportive of our efforts on behalf of the lagron, was refelious really wreat about 18 person.
-We are feeling really wreat about.
+"The city of Vero Beach has been so supportive of our efforts on behalf of the lagoon, we are feeling really great about this move," Widder said.
+"The community support has been phenomenal and it's an ideal location for ORCA, as its midway between the extremes of the 156-mile-long Indian River Lagoon."

-lagoon, we are feeling really great about this move," Widder said.
-"The commuthis move, winder said.
-"The commu-nity support has been phenomenal and it's an ideal location for ORCA, as its midway between the extremes of the 156-mile-long Indian River Lugoon."
 The lagoon runs through five coastal counties, including Martin, St. Lucie, Indian River, Brevard and Volusia.